-They work by gently dissolving dry, dead skin cells, to reveal a youthful, healthy skin.
+They work by gently dissolving dry, dead skin cells to reveal youthful, healthy skin.

-Avoid using both vitamin A and C at the same time of day as AHAs to minimise irritation on your skin; don’t forget skin that is sensitive requires special attention which we discuss here and always top up your sun lotion.
+Avoid using both vitamin A and C at the same time as AHAs to minimise irritation on your skin; don’t forget that sensitive skin requires special attention, which we discuss here and always top up your sun lotion.

 What are the beautifying benefits?